Jeff Rutledge: Playing career

-Drafted in the ninth round of the 1979 NFL Draft (246th overall pick) by the Los Angeles Rams, Rutledge played in 14 NFL seasons from 1979 to 1992 for three different teams.
+Selected in the ninth round of the 1979 NFL draft (246th overall pick) by the Los Angeles Rams, Rutledge played in 14 NFL seasons from 1979 to 1992 for three different teams.
 Rutledge spent most of his career as a back-up quarterback and a holder on kicks.
 He was a backup in Super Bowl XIV as a member of the Los Angeles Rams, he was a backup to Super Bowl MVP Phil Simms in Super Bowl XXI as a member of the New York Giants, and was a backup in Super Bowl XXVI as a member of the Washington Redskins.
 His most notable play with the Giants came in Super Bowl XXI in the third quarter.
 On fourth down with a yard needed, he was sent by head coach Bill Parcells for a potential decoy play.
 When the other team did not pick up on Rutledge, he took the snap and did a sneak up the middle for yardage that gave the Giants a first down that would eventually lead to a go-ahead score.